-The Texas Academy of Leadership in the Humanities is a residential liberal arts program for advanced high schoolaged students whose interests lean toward the traditional humanities.
+The Texas Academy of Leadership in the Humanities is a residential liberal arts program for advanced high school-aged students whose interests lean toward the traditional humanities.
 The liberal arts were originally those disciplines whose study was worthy of a free man; they included math and abstract science.
 Today, it might be more helpful to think of them as those disciplines whose study makes us free - liberates us for active participation in a democratic society and instructs us concerning our corollary altruistic responsibilities in that society.
 The humanities are those fields of study whose perspective and purpose involve human constructs.
 Traditionally, those fields include literature, music, philosophy, and history.
-TALH students attend the Humanities Seminar as scheduled.
-Attendance is mandatory.
+In addition to Lamar courses, TALH students attend the TALH Humanities Seminar as scheduled and attendance is mandatory.